-The GCSWCD and NYCDEP have an intergovernmental agreement to fund stream management plan implementation projects and provide stream-related technical assistance within the Schoharie Reservoir drainage basin.
+The Greene County Soil & Water Conservation District (GCSWCD) and New York City Department of Environmental Protection (NYCDEP) have an intergovernmental agreement to fund stream management plan implementation projects and provide stream-related technical assistance within the Schoharie Reservoir drainage basin.
 One component of the agreement is the Stream Management Implementation Program (SMIP).
-SMIP is a collaborative program between GCSWCD, NYCDEP, and Schoharie Watershed municipalities.
-This program offers funding for municipalities, streamside landowners, and organizations involved in stream stewardship that fosters water quality protection and enhancement.
+The SMIP is a collaborative program between GCSWCD, NYCDEP, and municipalities within the Schoharie Reservoir drainage basin.
+This program offers funding for government agencies, streamside landowners, and 501(c)(3) organizations involved in stream stewardship that fosters water quality protection and enhancement.

 What is the history of SMIP?